holi-java/kotlin-goos/README.md

 ### Benefit

-- dividing the work into small, conherent chunks helps us manage the development risk.
+- dividing the work into small, coherent chunks helps us manage the development risk.
 - we get regular, concrete feedback on the progress we'are making, so we can adjust your plan as the team discovers more about the domain and the technologies.

 ## Walking Skeleton
-developing the walking skeleton takes a suprising amount of effort.
+developing the walking skeleton takes a surprising amount of effort.
-- decising what to do will flush out all sorts of questions about the application and its place in the world.
+- deciding what to do will flush out all sorts of questions about the application and its place in the world.
 - the automation of building, packaging, and deploying into a production-like environment will flush out all sorts of technical and organizational questions.

 ### Benefit